GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - ✅ Error messages are clear and actionable
 - ✅ Shared calculation page displays correctly
 - ✅ Marketing content shows/hides correctly on shared pages
+- ✅ Notes sections appear in all result tabs for logged-in users
+- ✅ Comments section appears for logged-in users
+- ✅ Premium gating works correctly for notes and comments
+- ✅ Home redirects to dashboard for logged-in users
+- ✅ Navigation active states work correctly
+- ✅ Dashboard indicators show when calculations have notes/comments

 ## NEW: Chart Data Requirements